 Each year for Veterans Day, our K-4 school holds a simple ceremony.
 We ask all students who are related to a veteran to bring that relative to school for the morning.
 At the ceremony, we say the Pledge of Allegiance, sing “My Country ‘Tis of Thee” or “America the Beautiful”, and introduce each veteran and in what capacity he or she served.
 To conclude, we have a few 4th graders read essays that share why they are thankful for our veterans.
 After our ceremony, a few of the veterans visit classrooms as guest readers and answer students’ questions.
 They celebrate Veteran’s Day with arts integrated activity.

 Students typically learn the patriotic song for this ceremony during music class.
-As a classroom teacher, this gives me an opportunity to use the song lyrics as text for a close read.
+As a classroom teacher, this gives me an opportunity to use the song lyrics as a text for a close read.
 My music teacher shared a terrific idea with me from the blog Mrs. King Rocks.
 She suggested that in addition to reading and discussing the lyrics, students could make a quilt with each square depicting each line of the song.
 Here are directions based on Mrs. King’s idea:

 Making a Patriotic Song Quilt As An Arts Integrated Activity:

 - Give each group a square piece of paper.
 Mrs. King suggested cutting the squares 8 x 8.

 - Assign each group a line from the song, and ask them to illustrate their assigned line.
 Depending on your grade level, the requirements may vary.
-For example:

 - In art class, my students recently finished learning about line, so before starting, I had my students brainstorm how this would apply to their work.